Language selection

 Who has identified this as a problem?
 Place your answer in the space below.

-Whose point of view is reflected in the problem definition?
+Whose point of view is reflected in the definition of the problem?
 Place your answer in the space below.

 What does the end user need and what do they need to know or be able to do to access your policy, program or initiative?
 Place your answer in the space below.

-Are you making assumptions about the uniformity of your end users?
+Are you assuming your end users are uniform?
 Place your answer in the space below.

 Do you know the ethnocultural demographics of your users?
 Place your answer in the space below.

-Have you consulted with diverse people who would potentially be users of your initiative?
+Have you consulted with diverse people who are potential users of your initiative?
 Place your answer in the space below.

 At the design and development stage